PotassiumPill/SerialLibraryExample/README.md

    - `off`          (moves into an "off" state)
    - `echo`         (echos all data sent to chip on terminal but ceases regular function in example)
 6) In the off state, command `on` can be sent to go back into "on" state.
+7) To use UART functionality instead of USB functionality, navigate to [example_state_machine.cpp](/SerialLibraryExample/example_state_machine.cpp) and uncomment the line: `//#define USING_UART`
+   - On the SAMD21 Feather M0, you should connect to the TX and RX pins.
+   - The default baud rate is 115200.
+To change this, navigate to [example_state_machine.h](/SerialLibraryExample/example_state_machine.h) and change the line `#define BAUD_RATE		115200` to the desired baud rate.
+10) To try this project out a different chip, refer below to learn how add new chips to the library.
+You will also need to navigate to [example_state_machine.cpp](/SerialLibraryExample/example_state_machine.cpp) and change the code in the `ExampleStateMachine::InitializingStateAction(void)` function definition between the `Util::enterCriticalSection();` and `Util::exitCriticalSection();` calls to configure the clocks on your chip.

 ## Adding New Hardware
 1) Create a new c++ project in Microchip Studio configured for your new chip.